Yomguithereal/pandemonium/README.md

 // To use the helper class
 import {ReservoirSampler} from 'pandemonium/reservoir-sample';

-// If RNG is not provide, will default to Math.random const sampler = new ReservoirSampler(10, rng);
+// If RNG is not provided, will default to Math.random const sampler = new ReservoirSampler(10, rng);

 for (const value of lazyIterable) {